-Jacob Blickenstaff has created many of the most intimate and powerful images of Sharon Jones and the Dap-Kings that exist.
-Working closely with Daptone Records since 2009, he’s had intimate access to Sharon’s life as an artist–not only key performances, but also recording sessions, back stage rituals, and life on the road.
-Jacob was commissioned to shoot album covers for I Learned the Hard Way and It’s a Holiday Soul Party (as well as Antibalas’ self-titled LP and Naomi Shelton’s Cold World).
-His work is also featured in the film in Miss Sharon Jones! and is the basis for the film's poster.
+Jacob Blickenstaff has created many of the most powerful images of Sharon Jones and the Dap-Kings that exist.
+Working closely with Daptone Records since 2009, he’s had intimate access to Sharon’s life as an artist, covering key performances, recording sessions, back stage rituals, and life on the road.

-Recently, The New York Times: Lens Blog highlighted Jacob's work documenting the life of Sharon Jones.
+The New York Times: Lens Blog highlighted Jacob's work documenting the life of Sharon Jones in 2016.

 Archival Pigment Print — 14 x 21 Image Size on 17 x 22 Exhibition Fiber Paper — Numbered Edition of 20 — Made and Signed by Photographer.

 This image, made at the Beacon Theater in 2014, has become one of the most powerful and widely seen performance images of Sharon.
 It was taken at the time of her major comeback concert following a year of cancer treatment, as chronicled in Barbara Kopple's acclaimed documentary Miss Sharon Jones!
 Sharon leaves the stage before returning for the encore, elated and relieved after proving to herself and the audience that the deep power of her music was intact.